innerr/ticat/README.md

 A module need to register which keys it wants to read or write, **ticat** will check the independency.
-**ticat** also provide a cli gramma for user to manipulate key-values in any time.
+**Ticat** also provide a cli gramma for user to manipulate key-values in any time.
 ```
  ┌─────────────────────────────┐
- │                       ticat │
+ │                       Ticat │
  │                             │
  │   ┌─────────────────────┐   │
  │   │ key1 = val1     Env │   │ Manipulate